-In this administrative review, we obtained information from the respondent, ASB, regarding the marketing stages involved in making the reported home market and U.S. sales, including a description of the selling activities performed by ASB for each channel of distribution.16 In the U.S. market, ASB reported sales made through one LOT corresponding to two channels of distribution.
-ASB made sales to the United States by ASB's affiliated trading company, Aperam USA, through ASB's European affiliates, Aperam Stainless Services & Solutions International (Aperam International) and Aperam Stainless Europe S.A.
-(Aperam Europe).17 We have determined that these sales are CEP sales.
-ASB's two U.S. channels of distribution are: 1) Aperam USA's sales of made-to-order merchandise produced by ASB and shipped directly to the final customer; and (2) sales from inventory maintained by Aperam USA.18 ASB requested that a CEP offset be made in calculating the normal value because according to ASB, the selling activities in the home market are at a more advanced level of trade than the selling activities in the U.S. market.19
+In this administrative review, we obtained information from the respondent, ASB, regarding the marketing stages involved in making the reported home market and U.S. sales, including a description of the selling activities performed by ASB for each channel of distribution.17 In the U.S. market, ASB reported sales made through one LOT corresponding to one channel of distribution.
+ASB made sales to the United States by ASB's affiliated trading company, Aperam USA, through ASB's European affiliate, Aperam Stainless Europe S.A.
+(Aperam Europe).18 We determine that these sales are CEP sales.
+ASB's one U.S. channel of distribution is Aperam USA's sales of made-to-order merchandise produced by ASB and shipped directly to the final customer.19 ASB requested that a CEP offset be made in calculating the NV because according to ASB, the selling activities in the home market are at a more advanced LOT than the selling activities in the U.S. market.20

-Our analysis of the selling functions performed by ASB in the United States indicates that the selling activities and services do not vary according to the channel of distribution.20 We find that there is no variation in type or level of services provided by ASB for the channels of distribution in the United States.
-ASB provides comparable services for the two channels of distribution in the United States, which only differ based on whether the sale is shipped directly to the final customer or to Aperam USA's inventory.
-Therefore, based on the lack of differentiation between the type and level of activities associated with ASB's sales into the two distribution channels, we preliminarily determine that there is only one LOT in the U.S. market.21
+Our analysis of the selling functions performed by ASB in the United States indicates that the selling activities and services do not vary according to the channel of distribution.21 Therefore, based on the lack of differentiation between the type and level of activities associated with ASB's sales in the U.S. market, we preliminarily determine that there is only one LOT in the U.S. market.22

 With respect to the home market, ASB reported certain customer categories in a single channel of distribution.
-We examined the selling functions performed for certain customer categories and found that the selling activities and services do not vary by customer category.22 Therefore, we preliminarily conclude that ASB's sales in the home market constitute one LOT.
+We examined the selling functions performed for certain customer categories and found that the selling activities and services do not vary by customer category.23 Therefore, we preliminarily conclude that ASB's sales in the home market constitute one LOT.

 We analyzed the differences among the reported selling activities which demonstrated that ASB's sales in the home market were at different stages in the marketing process than the U.S. sales.
 Finally, we compared the U.S. and home market LOTs.
-As a result of our comparison, we preliminarily determine that ASB's home market LOT is at a more advanced stage of distribution than the CEP LOT.23
+As a result of our comparison, we preliminarily determined that ASB's home market LOT is at a more advanced stage of distribution than the CEP LOT.24

 We then considered whether we could make a LOT adjustment.
-In this case, ASB only sold at one LOT in the comparison market; therefore, there is no information available to determine a
+In this case, ASB only sold at one LOT in the comparison market; therefore, there is no information available to determine a pattern of consistent price differences between the sales on which NV is based and the comparison market sales at the LOT of the export transaction, in accordance with the

-15 See Plate from South Africa, 62 FR at 61732-33.
+16 See Plate from South Africa, 62 FR at 61732-33.